alefore/weblog/ten-years-of-edge.md

   save the user from
   having to mentally compute something
-  (that distracts them from their goal), you should do it, go the extra mile.
+  (that distracts them from their goal), do it, go the extra mile.
   Never force the user to wait for the results of an operation.

   * If the user is typing a command to be executed